 2 egg yolks, whisked

-Warm the milk, water (and a pinch of sugar if you’re okay with it) until warm to the touch (a bit warmer than body temperature).
+Warm the milk, water (and a pinch of coconut sugar if you’re okay with it) until warm to the touch (a bit warmer than body temperature).
 Stir in the yeast and leave it until it foams up a bit.
 Some yeast packets aren’t very foamy, but a little island of paleness will show up after about 10 minutes…and that’s enough!

 Next, if you didn’t but pitted olives, remove the pits.
 I highly recommend buying pitted olives.
 It’s worth the money in laborious time saved!
 I do this by laying a large chef’s knife on top of an olive and giving the flat of the blade small *thump* with the heel of my hand.
 This loosens the pit enough to pick it out of the olive’s flesh.
 Chop the olives into pea-sized pieces.
 You need to end up with two cups of chopped olives.